gatk-workflows/gatk4-somatic-cnvs/README.md

 view the following tutorial [(How to) Execute Workflows from the gatk-workflows Git Organization](https://software.broadinstitute.org/gatk/documentation/article?id=12521).
 - The following material is provided by the GATK Team.
 Please post any questions or concerns to one of our forum sites : [GATK](https://gatkforums.broadinstitute.org/gatk/categories/ask-the-team/) , [FireCloud](https://gatkforums.broadinstitute.org/firecloud/categories/ask-the-firecloud-team) or [Terra](https://broadinstitute.zendesk.com/hc/en-us/community/topics/360000500432-General-Discussion) , [WDL/Cromwell](https://gatkforums.broadinstitute.org/wdl/categories/ask-the-wdl-team).
 - Please visit the [User Guide](https://software.broadinstitute.org/gatk/documentation/) site for further documentation on our workflows and tools.
+- The provided input json(s) is for workflow plumbing test purposes.
+Please read through the GATK Documentation and adjust the inputs accordingly.

 ### LICENSING :
 Copyright Broad Institute, 2019 | BSD-3